stereobooster/faceted-search/README.md

 [stork](https://github.com/jameslittle230/stork) (deprecated) has CLI for building index and JS library to consume it.

 [orama/plugin-data-persistence](https://github.com/oramasearch/orama/tree/main/packages/plugin-data-persistence) can store index data as JSON or as [dpack](https://www.npmjs.com/package/dpack), but not sure if stores raw data or index.

+[Pagefind](https://pagefind.app/docs/running-pagefind/) has CLI for building index and JS library to consume it.

 ### Benchmark